-Sifting through all those must-have foods for a healthy pregnancy can be a little daunting.
+Sifting through all those must-have pregnancy foods for a healthy diet can be a little daunting.
 You want to buy fresh and organic for your developing baby…when possible, and get all the necessary nutrients for your own body to sustain a pregnancy.

 But sometimes there’s just so much to remember: What you should be eating daily.
 What you shouldn’t be.
 And what you should avoid at all costs.
 The list goes on and on.